 In 1979, James Baldwinwrote a letter to his literary agent describing his next project called “Remember This House.”
 The book was to be an honest and deeply personal account of the lives and assassinations of three of his close friends: Medgar Evers, Malcolm X and Martin Luther King, Jr. At the time of Baldwin’s death in 1987, he left behind only 30 completed pages of this manuscript.
 This film is a product of filmmaker Raoul Peck’s creative vision of the book James Baldwin never finished.

 For me, as a European-American raised in Kansas, and one who has followed the civil rights movement for decades, this film was a powerful eye-opener.
 So many may think they comprehend the black experience in the USA.
 If you think so, please watch this film.
 Even African-Americans could benefit from seeing this film.
 This is a powerful critique of racism, the kind that is found everywhere, and unconsciously continues to this day.

 And for those of you with the “I can’t get a hold of this film” excuse.
 I got a copy from a public library that serves a town of 800 residents.
 Interlibrary loan is alive and well nationally!
-I understand it is also available for free on Amazon Prime…
+It is also available through PBS on Independent Lens.

 4 thoughts on “My thoughts about racism in the USA”

 Like you Laura, I try to advocate for equality for all.
 As an expat, I am disappointed to see how deeply ingrained racism remains in the fabric of my birth land.
 I hope that others will read your words and watch this film.
 I will definitely be checking out this out.
 James Baldwin has always been one of my favorite authors.